 The Patron’s Review

-The President of SHNH - Society for the History of Naural History, Professor Geoff Moore, is delighted to announce a new award, The Patron’s Review.
-A Council initiative and in association with the Society's patron Sir David Attenborough OM CH FRS, an outstanding young scholar, nominated by Council, is invited by the Society’s Patron to write a review that advances the Society's objects, namely “the historical and bibliographical study of the growth of all branches of natural history in all periods and cultures”.
+The Patron’s Review, in association with the Society’s patron Sir David Attenborough OM CH FRS, is an opportunity for an outstanding young scholar, nominated by Council, and invited by the Society’s Patron to write a review that advances the Society’s objects, namely “the historical and bibliographical study of the growth of all branches of natural history in all periods and cultures”.

 The Inaugural Patron’s Review